Flight of Black Angel

 Flight of Black Angel is a 1991 television thriller film directed by Jonathan Mostow for Showtime.
 It stars Peter Strauss and William O'Leary.

+In the film, a United States Air Force pilot murders his family and steals an aircraft at gunpoint.
+The authorities try to capture him before he detonates a tactical nuclear weapon.

 Plot

-Captain Eddie Gordon (William O'Leary), a top gun pilot of an Air Force academy, is a talented and aggressive pilot who proves too much for his fellow instructees to match.
+Captain Eddie Gordon (William O'Leary), a graduate of the United States Air Force academy, is a talented and aggressive pilot who proves too much for his fellow students to match.
 His flight instructor, Lieutenant Colonel Matthew Ryan (Peter Strauss) tries to encourage him to practice restraint, but with little success.

 After his birthday party at his home in Las Vegas, Eddie puts a religiously motivated long-organized plan into action: He kills his brother (Rodney Eastman) and his parents (Ben Rawnsley and K. Callan).
 Eddie then holds Captain Melissa Gaiter (Patricia Sill) of the Air Force base at gunpoint and forces her to arm his IAI Kfir C1 with live ordnance, a radar-jamming pod and a tactical nuclear weapon.
 Melissa refuses to co-operate further and is murdered.

 Later, Colonel Bill Douglas (James O'Sullivan) of the base's flight control is informed of the triple murder at the Gordons' residence while a training exercise involving Eddie is under way.
-Eddie takes this opportunity to shoot down his fellow instructees.
+Eddie takes this opportunity to shoot down his fellow students.
 Ryan manages to alert the base and tries to lure Eddie into the firing range of the base's surface-to-air missiles (SAMs).
 Eddie however, destroys the SAMs, Ryan's plane, and the airbase runway.

-Eddie lands in Garrison, Utah to hide his jet in a deserted barn, but is accidentally discovered by a family on vacation, Richard (Michael Keys Hall) and Valerie (Michele Pawk) Dwyer and their baby.
+Eddie lands in Garrison, Utah, to hide his jet in a deserted barn, but is accidentally discovered by a family on vacation, Richard (Michael Keys Hall) and Valerie (Michele Pawk) Dwyer and their baby.
 Before Valerie can raise the police on the CB radio, Eddie takes them hostage.